SBit-Project/sbit.dev/docs/welcome.md

 ---

 :::tip Contributions
-SBit welcomes contributions from anyone.
+Sbit welcomes contributions from anyone.
 :::

 :::tip
-Currently, the SBit is in development and would benefit from contributions in the form of writing code, user testing, documentation, and community support
+Currently, the Sbit is in development and would benefit from contributions in the form of writing code, user testing, documentation, and community support
 :::

 Branching strategy
 ==================

-SBit uses four branches to ensure stability without slowing down the pace of the daily development activities.
+Sbit uses four branches to ensure stability without slowing down the pace of the daily development activities.

 ### development